A Number Sense as an Emergent Property of the Manipulating Brain: Discussion

 \section{Discussion}

-Our model and experiments demonstrate that a number sense may be learned by an agent that freely engages in object manipulation without supervision from a teacher.
+Our model and experiments demonstrate that a representation of the first few natural numbers, absolute numerosity perception, and subitization may be learned by an agent who is able to carry out simple object manipulations.
+The training task, action prediction, provides supervision for two-set comparisons.
+This supervision is limited to scenes with up to 3 objects, and yet the model can successfully carry out relative numerosity estimation on scenes with up to 30 objects.
+Furthermore, action prediction acts as a pretraining task that gives rise to a representation that can support subitization and absolute numerosity estimation without requiring further supervision.

 The two mechanisms of the model, deep learning and unsupervised clustering, are computational abstractions of mechanisms that have been documented in the brain.

-The model observes the effect of manipulation on small sets of objects and learns to predict actions.
-The image representation that is developed in the process presents emergent regularities which confer to the model a number of unexpected properties.
+A number of predictions are suggested by the regularities in the image representation that emerge from our model.

 First, the model discovers the structure underlying the integers.
 The first few numbers, from zero to six, say, emerge as categories from spontaneous clustering of the embeddings of the corresponding images.
 Clustered topographic numerosity maps observed in human cortex may be viewed as confirming this prediction~\cite{harvey2013topographic}.
 These number categories are naturally ordered by their position on the embedding line, a fundamental property of numbers.
-The ability to think about numbers may be thought as a necessary, although not sufficient, step towards counting, addition and subtraction~\cite{feigenson2004core,dehaene2009origins}.
+The ability to think about numbers may be thought of as a necessary, although not sufficient, step towards counting, addition and subtraction~\cite{feigenson2004core,dehaene2009origins}.
 The dissociation between familiarity with the first few numbers and the ability to count has been observed in hunter-gatherer societies~\cite{pica2004exact} suggesting that these are distinct steps in cognition.
+In addition, we find that these properties emerge even when the number of objects involved in the action is random, further relaxing the assumptions needed for our model (Sec.~\ref{sec-action_size}).

-Second, instant classification of the number of objects in the scene is enabled by the emergence of number categories in the embedding.
-This predicts a well-known capability of humans, commonly called {\em subitization}~\cite{jevons1871power,burr2011adaptation}, limited to the first few numbers, a property we observe in our model as well.
+Second, instant classification of the number of objects in the scene is enabled by the emergence of number categories in the embedding, but it is restricted to the first few integers.
+This predicts a well-known capability of humans, commonly called {\em subitization}~\cite{jevons1871power,burr2011adaptation}.

 Third, a linear structure, which we call {\em embedding line}, where images are ordered according to quantity, is an emergent representation.
 This prediction is strongly reminiscent of the {\em mental number line} which has been postulated in the psychology literature~\cite{restle1970speed,dehaene1993mental,dehaene2004arithmetic,rugani2015number}.
 The embedding line confers to the model the ability to estimate quantities both in relative comparisons and in absolute judgments.
 The model predicts the ability to carry out relative estimation, absolute estimation, as well as the tendency to slight underestimation in absolute judgments.
 These predictions are confirmed in the psychophysics literature~\cite{burr2008visual,izard2008calibrating}.